How to append a dataframe in Python

 1 6 8

-The pd.concat() function is the most direct way to append DataFrames.
-It takes an iterable—in this case, a list [df1, df2]—and joins the DataFrames along an axis.
-By default, it stacks them vertically, which is exactly what you need for appending rows.
+The pd.concat() function is the primary tool for this task.
+It takes an iterable—in this case, a list of DataFrames [df1, df2]—and joins them.
+By default, it stacks them vertically along axis=0, which is exactly what you need when appending rows.

 Basic DataFrame appending techniques